Background

 According to the Department for Transport's National Travel Survey, business mileage has fallen dramatically over the past two decades - dropping 64% from an average of 1,100 miles per year down to just 400.
 Commuting patterns have shifted too.
 Before the pandemic, the average car covered around 2,700 miles per year on commuting alone.
 That figure now sits between 2,200 and 2,300 miles as remote and hybrid working has become more commonplace.

 Diesel drivers cover about 8,300 miles per year on average, while petrol car owners drive just 6,200 miles.
 Electric and hybrid vehicles sit somewhere in the middle, with battery electric cars averaging around 10,000 miles annually for newer models.
+If you're thinking of going electric, our guide to electric car insurance costs explains how EV ownership affects your premium.

 Analysis by the RAC Foundation shows that newer electric cars are now covering almost as many miles as diesels.
-In 2024, pure battery-electric cars under three years old averaged 10,054 miles – just 6% less than equivalent diesel cars at 10,728 miles.
-This suggests that electric vehicles are increasingly being used as primary "workhorse" cars rather than just for short trips around town.
+In 2024, pure battery-electric cars under three years old averaged 10,054 miles - just 6% less than equivalent diesel cars at 10,728 miles.
+This suggests that electric vehicles are increasingly being used as primary cars rather than just for short trips around town.

 Why Your Mileage Matters for Insurance

-When insurers work out your quote, they use your annual mileage as one of the key factors.
+When insurers work out your car insurance quote, they use your annual mileage as one of the key factors.
 The logic is simple: the more time you spend on the road, the higher your chances of having an accident.

 However, it's not always straightforward.
 Some research shows that very low-mileage drivers (those covering 5,000-6,000 miles) can end up paying more than drivers doing 11,000-12,000 miles per year.
 This happens because insurers sometimes see very low mileage as a sign of inexperience.
+If you're a newer driver looking for ways to bring your costs down, our guide on how to lower your car insurance premium covers seven proven strategies.

 Getting Your Mileage Right